Printable Version in PDF

 Enforcement of the Policy on Alcohol

 • On campus, the CSUCI Police Department exercises police powers in enforcing state laws regarding alcoholic beverages.
 Violators may be referred to the District Attorney for prosecution.
-In addition to requesting prosecution under appropriate laws, the University may impose its own sanctions on students and University employees consistent with the terms of the applicable CBA or Title 5 of the California Code of Regulations.
+In addition to requesting prosecution under appropriate laws, the University may impose its own sanctions on students and University employees consistent with the terms of the applicable CSU policy, CBA, or CSU Student Conduct Procedures-(EO 1098).

-Alleged violation of the University Alcohol Policy by students for on and off campus University events will be referred to the Dean of Students office.
-Violation of the Housing and Residential Education alcohol policy as outlined in the CSUCI Resident Handbook will be referred to the Director of Residential Education or their designee.
-Some alcohol violations in Housing and Residential Education may also be referred to the Dean of Students office for adjudication through the University student conduct process.
+• Alleged violation of the University Alcohol Policy by students for on and off campus University events will be adjudicated through the University student conduct process.
+Non-resident incidents may be referred to the Dean of Students office.
+Violation of the Housing & Residential Education alcohol community living standards as outlined in the CSUCI Resident Handbook may be referred to the Senior Director of Residential Education or their designee.
+Resident students are also subject to removal from student housing for violations of this University policy.

 Marketing and Sales of Alcoholic Beverages